What Is The Procrastination Bulldozer Method

 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

 The procrastination bulldozer method is a very popular way to manage procrastination.
-It is used in sales and marketing to get things done, but you can also use it in your life to help you better understand yourself and accomplish various tasks.
+It is most often used in sales and marketing to get things done, but you can also use it in your life to help you better understand yourself and accomplish various tasks.

-What is the Procrastination Bulldozer Method?
+What Is The Procrastination Bulldozer Method?

 Essentially, it's a method that works by convincing your mind to leave procrastination in the dust.
 The procrastination bulldozer method clears all of the obstacles in your way.
 First, you'll create a routine, and then you'll follow that routine strictly; you don't even need to set goals.
 This method is like a bulldozer in that it forces you forward.